crosslibs/gce-pusher/README.md

 If both `uri_path` parameters are specified, then `uri_path` in the PubSub message takes higher precedence.
 If none are specified, then an error is returned by the Cloud Function.

+To restrict unwanted and external invocations of the function, the `ingress-settings` is set to `internal-only`.
+Hence only resources within the project can invoke the Cloud Function.

 ### Step 2: Setup Serverless VPC Access Connector